mani3159/Congniwyz_ML_internship/README.md

 # Congniwyz_ML_internship
-This is the internship tasks of COngniwyz
+This is the internship tasks of Congniwyz